discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 classification: [2, 4, 4, 3, 4]
 ---

 The <Specialization text="Power Chronomancer" name="Chronomancer"/> is the strongest (and only) build for <Specialization name="Mesmer"/> in fractals.
 Despite having one of the highest benchmarks in the game, this build is not that great in fractals due to long rampup times which make it strong for PuGs and a suboptimal pick for faster groups.
-If necessary the build can bring its own <Boon name="Quickness"/> and <Boon name="Might"/> making it rather self sufficient.
+If necessary the build can bring it's own <Boon name="Quickness"/> and <Boon name="Might"/> making it rather self sufficient.

 To succeed as a <Specialization text="Power Chronomancer" name="Chronomancer"/> in higher-end groups you'll need to be able to __adapt__ your rotation on the go and push the limits of your class, but even then you will probably be a hinderance for your group.